poult-lab/daily-word/english_words_ learning.md

 - **Vegetation**: Often features drought-resistant plants such as olive trees, grapevines, and various shrubs and herbs.

 The pleasant and consistent weather makes regions with Mediterranean climates popular for agriculture and tourism.

+02.temperate /ˈtempərət/

+[adj] temperate zone, frigid zone.

+"having a mild temperature without extremes of heat or cold"

+03.tropic /ˈtrɑːpɪk/

+[noun] "the area between the two tropics , which is the hottest part of the world"-the torrid zone-